langchain-ai/langgraph/docs/docs/concepts/index.md

 While LLM agents are surprisingly effective at this, the naive agent loop doesn't deliver the [reliability users expect at scale](https://en.wikipedia.org/wiki/High_availability).
 They're beautifully stochastic.
 Well-designed systems take advantage of that randomness and apply it sensibly within a well-designed composite system and make that system **tolerant** to mistakes in the LLM's outputs, because mistakes **will** occur.

-We think agents are exciting and new, but AI design patterns benefit from the lessons of Software 2.0, specifically:
+We think agents are exciting and new, but AI design patterns should apply applicable good engineering practices from Software 2.0.
+Some similarities include:

-- AI applications balance autonomous operations with developer or user control.
+- AI applications must balance autonomous operations with user control.
 - Agent applications resemble distributed systems in their need for error tolerance and correction.
 - Multi-agent systems resemble multi-player web apps in their need for parallelism + conflict resolution.
 - Everyone loves an undo button and version control.

-LangGraph's primary [StateGraph](https://langchain-ai.github.io/langgraph/reference/graphs/#langgraph.graph.StateGraph) abstraction is designed to support all of these needs, providing an API that is lower level than other agent frameworks such as LangChain's [AgentExecutor](https://python.langchain.com/v0.1/docs/modules/agents/) to give you full control of where and how to apply "AI".
+LangGraph's primary [StateGraph](https://langchain-ai.github.io/langgraph/reference/graphs/#langgraph.graph.StateGraph) abstraction is designed to support these and other needs, providing an API that is lower level than other agent frameworks such as LangChain's [AgentExecutor](https://python.langchain.com/v0.1/docs/modules/agents/) to give you full control of where and how to apply "AI."

 It extends Google's [Pregel](https://research.google/pubs/pregel-a-system-for-large-scale-graph-processing/) graph processing framework to provide fault tolerance and recovery when running long or error-prone workloads.
 When developing, you can focus on a local action or task-specific agent, and the system composes these actions to form a more capable and scalable application.